Miles Mussenden

 Miles Mussenden is an American actor and music producer.
 He is best known for portraying Otis Johnson in Marvel's Cloak & Dagger.

 Career

 Born in London to Guyanese parents, Mussenden and his family moved to Brooklyn where at the age of nine he began to act in school plays.
 He was trained at American Academy of Dramatic Arts.
-After graduating high school, he entered the music business with his friends and formed Two Friends Records and GrassRoots Entertainment where he managed performers such as Shabba Ranks.
+After graduating high school, he entered the music business with his friends and formed Two Friends Records and GrassRoots Entertainment where he produced performers such as Shabba Ranks.
 Since then, he returned to acting eventually getting a recurring role in the show Army Wives.
 He was cast as Otis Johnson in Marvel's Cloak & Dagger after having made minor appearances in previous Marvel Cinematic Universe productions.

 Personal life

 Mussenden works with Front & Center, an organization that "works with the Juvenile Courts as an intervention...for at risk youth[s] who have grown up under some really tough circumstances."
 He teaches a variety of acting techniques and even writing.